rodinhart/metalui/readme.md

 ## Hmm, we'll se.
 Bottom line here?

 An order of magnitude increase in performance, an order of magnitude decrease in memory usage, and an order of magnitude decrease in bundle size<sup>11</sup>.

+## Before I read the footnotes, where are the docs?

+Docs

 ## Ah, here are the footnotes